-As described above in "- Common Stock -- Voting Rights," the dual-class structure of our common stock has the effect of limiting your ability to influence corporate matters, including the election of our board of directors.
-See "Prospectus Summary -- Dual-Class Structure and Implications for Voting Rights."
+As described above in "- Common Stock - Voting Rights," the dual class structure of our common stock has the effect of concentrating voting power with the holders of our Class B common stock, including the members of the Fitzgerald Family, which will limit or preclude your ability to influence corporate matters, including the election of our board of directors.
+See "Summary - Dual Class Structure and Reclassification."